SyncfusionExamples/version-history-in-word-processor/client-side/TypeScript/README.md

     }
     ```

-2. Saved version history in the server is retrieved for displaying versions in the client-side.
+2. Saved version history in the server is retrieved for displaying versions on the client-side.

     ```
     function getVersionHistory(name: string) {